DepthVision: Enabling Robust Vision-Language Models with GAN-Based LiDAR-to-RGB Synthesis for Autonomous Driving: Introduction

+These developments critically depend on sufficiently rich visual information to perceive relevant objects and scene dynamics and to inform downstream decision-making processes.
+Despite these advances, the rapid development of VLA models raises fundamental questions about the trade-offs, costs and limitations of current multimodal sensing strategies.
+While camera images provide dense semantic information, additional sensing modalities—such as LiDAR—enhance spatial awareness and physical obstacle detection, especially in low-light or poor-visibility conditions where cameras may struggle, though this comes at the cost of increased hardware complexity and expense \cite{feng2020deep}.
+Vision Transformers (ViTs) scale favorably with model and dataset size, given abundant training data \cite{Zhai2022}.
+However, the availability of web-scale multimodal datasets—spanning images and text—has predominantly benefited vision-based learning, as vast quantities of annotated visual data are readily available through online repositories, social media and public datasets \cite{Alayrac2022}.
 In contrast, LiDAR data remain scarce at scale, given the inherent costs and logistical barriers to mass collection and labeling of point clouds.
 Unlike images or videos, which are easily generated and shared by consumers, LiDAR scans and dense depth point clouds are rarely produced or published in large, diverse quantities.
 As a result, current foundation models overwhelmingly favor the visual modality, limiting the robustness of models deployed in real-world tasks that require accurate three-dimensional spatial reasoning.
-This challenge is increasingly relevant in robotics domains such as autonomous driving, where robust and reliable multimodal sensor fusion remains an open research question \cite{ChenBoyuan2024}.
-Therefore, developing methods for processing multimodal sensors that balance the strengths and limitations of vision- and range-based data is a critical next step for the field.
+This challenge is increasingly relevant in robotics domains such as autonomous driving, where robust and reliable multimodal sensor fusion remains an open research question \cite{ChenBoyuan2024, gu2024clft}.